A CMC existence result for expanding cosmological spacetimes: Spacetime and mean curvature flow preliminaries

 \section{Spacetime and mean curvature flow preliminaries}

 We recall some basic definitions and facts.
-A spacetime is a smooth time-oriented connected Lorentzian manifold $(M,g)$.
+By a spacetime, we mean an $(n+1)$-dimensional, $n \geq 2$, time-orientable Lorentzian manifold $(M,g)$, which, for the analytic purposes of this paper, we assume smoothness of both the manifold and metric.
 Classically, a spacetime $(M,g)$ is globally hyperbolic if it is strongly causal and all `causal diamonds' $J^+(p) \cap J^-(q)$ are compact.
-A Cauchy (hyper)surface for a spacetime $(M,g)$ is a set $S$ that is met by every inextendible causal curve exactly once, which implies that $S$ is a topological (in fact locally Lipschitz) hypersurface and $M \approx \R \times S$ topologically.
-It's a well-known fact that a spacetime $(M,g)$ is globally hyperbolic if and only if it contains a Cauchy surface $S$.
+A Cauchy (hyper)surface for a spacetime $(M,g)$ is a set $S$ that is met by every inextendible causal curve exactly once, which implies that $S$ is a topological (in fact locally Lipschitz) hypersurface and $M$ is homeomorphic to $\R \times S$.
+It is a well-known fact that a spacetime $(M,g)$ is globally hyperbolic if and only if it contains a Cauchy surface $S$.

 Fix a globally hyperbolic spacetime $(M,g)$.
 Let $F_0 \colon V \to M$ be an embedding such that $V_0 := F_0(V)$ is a smooth compact spacelike Cauchy surface.
-Consider the evolution problem
+The following evolution problem defines mean curvature flow with prescribed constant mean curvature $c \in \R$:

 where $\nu(x,s)$ is the future-directed unit normal to the smooth spacelike Cauchy surfaces